 More Quantity than Amazon

-If there is more inventory showing in your replenishments than your remaining On Hand from Amazon, you can click the quantity under the corresponding Sort Sequence and decrease the Purchased Qty amount so that the First In, First Out sequence will apply correctly for your orders.
+If there is more inventory showing in your replenishments than your remaining On Hand from Amazon, you can click the quantity under the corresponding Replenishment Row sequence and decrease the Purchased Qty amount so that the First In, First Out sequence will apply correctly for your orders.

 If the entire replenishment needs to be removed, you can delete it by selecting the checkbox to the left of the row, then click Delete at the bottom of the page.